-A. In order to change the name as it appears on assessment records, a new deed should be recorded.
+A. In order to change the name as it appears on assessment records, a new deed must be recorded.
 Record the notarized deed in the Fresno County Recorder's Office along with a Preliminary Change of Ownership Report.
 General information on how documents are recorded can be found here.

-A. To report the death of a property owner, you may fill out a Preliminary Change in Ownership Report and send it to the Assessor's Office with a copy of the death certificate.
-The death of a property owner is a change in ownership and may affect your property taxes.
+A. See the Death of a Real Property Owner page for details.
+The death of a property owner is a change in ownership and may affect the property taxes.
 Failure to report the death may result in penalties.
 If the property is in a trust, you may want to review the trust papers with an attorney.

 A. This is a legal document that may be required by title companies or attorneys in order to make the death a matter of public record.
 The notarized document should be recorded in the Fresno County Recorder's Office with a certified copy of the death certificate.

 A. The document must be typed or filled out legibly in ink.
-It should include a complete legal description of the property and the parcel number.
-We recommend that you seek the advice of an attorney before filing documents that affect the ownership of your property.
-You should also file a Preliminary Change in Ownership Report with the deed when it is recorded.
+It should include a complete legal description of the property and the Assessors Parcel Number.
+A Preliminary Change of Ownership Report should be filed with the deed when it is recorded.
 The Fresno County Recorder can provide a complete list of document recording requirements.

-Q. Where do I obtain Deeds and other Legal Documents?
+Q. Where can I obtain blank deeds and other legal documents?

-A. Many legal documents such as deeds and affidavits of death can be obtained at any office supply store.
-The Preliminary Change in Ownership Report is also available on our website.
-Get the form here.
+A. Many legal documents such as deeds and affidavits of death can be obtained at office supply stores.
+The Preliminary Change of Ownership Report is also available on the Forms page of this website.

 By State law, Fresno County Assessor/Recorder/County Clerk staff is not permitted to give legal advice or to assist in document preparation.